rachelcarmena/rachelcarmena.github.io/_posts/2019-01-02-having-conversations.md

 ---
 layout: post
 asset-type: post
-title: Having discussions
+title: Having conversations
-description: Discussions are powerful and an ideas to have useful discussions
+description: "Two views: conversations are powerful and an idea to have useful conversations"
 image:
-   src: /img/cards/posts/having-discussions/cover.jpg
+   src: /img/cards/posts/having-conversations/cover.jpg
 ---

 This post has 2 different parts.
-Firstly, I talk about the power of the discussions.
-Secondly, I give an idea to have useful discussions.
+Firstly, I talk about the power of the conversations.
+Secondly, I give an idea to have useful conversations.

-## The power of the discussions
+## The power of the conversations

 I've participated in meetings to estimate tasks following Planning Poker.
 Sometimes, using the original cards.
 Other times, using other type of cards (for example, T-Shirt sizes).

 I hardly saw an accurate estimation.
-However, I had very interesting discussions during those meetings:
+However, I had very interesting conversations during those meetings:

 * To understand the needs or the problem
 * To divide, order or change the tasks